Francis March: Legacy

 The wider academic community has also recognized the value of March's contributions and work.
 Each year, the Modern Language Association gives two distinguished scholar-teachers awards named after Francis A. March.
-Additionally, the Association of Departments of English has established the Francis Andrew March Award to recognize and honor scholars who have made paramount contributions to the study of English.
+The Association of Departments of English has established the Francis Andrew March Award to recognize and honor scholars who have made paramount contributions to the study of English.

 Achievements and honorary degrees

 Francis A. March's monumental works have been highly recognized in academia.
 March was the first to hold the title of "Professor of English Language and Literature" in both the United States and Europe.
 This appointment was "the greatest pioneering step ever made in the realm of scholarship by Lafayette College," as described in the Skillman biography of the college.

-He was elected President of the Modern Language Association from 1891 to 1893, President of the American Philological Association from 1873 to 1893 and 1895 to 1896, President of the Spelling Reform Association of 1876 to 1905, and was the Vice President of London's New Shakespeare Society.
+He was elected president of the Modern Language Association from 1891 to 1893, president of the American Philological Association from 1873 to 1893 and 1895 to 1896, president of the Spelling Reform Association of 1876 to 1905, and was the vice president of London's New Shakspere Society, deliberately spelled with an archaic spelling of Shakespeare's name.

 March was also the first American member of London's Philosophical Society and Paris's L’Association Fonetique de Professeurs de Langues Vivants.
 In 1878, March was elected as a member to the American Philosophical Society.

 On October 21, 1881, March was elected into the American Antiquarian Society.
 Members are elected by their colleagues for their tremendous contributions and discoveries within academia.

-During his fifty-six-year career at Lafayette College, March received several honorary degrees from world-renowned academic institutions.
+During his 56-year career at Lafayette College, March received several honorary degrees from world-renowned academic institutions.
 In 1870, Princeton University awarded March with the degree of Legum Doctor (LL.D).
 In 1887, Columbia University commemorated March with the degree of Doctor of Humane Letters (D.H.L.).

 In 1896, he was awarded both the degree of Doctor of Civil Law (D.C.L.) from the University of Oxford, as well as the degree of Doctor of Letters (Litt.D) from the University of Cambridge.
 At this time, March was one of only six people to ever be honored with such prestigious accolades by these universities.